Minestom/minestom.net/docs/world/batch.md

 RelativeBlockBatch#apply(Instance, int /* x */, int /* y */, int /* z */, Runnable);
 ```

-`RelativeBlockbatch` has a significant performance difference from the other two options, and they should be used over `RelativeBlockBatch` if possible.
+`AbsoluteBlockBatch` has a significant performance difference from the other two options, and they should be used over `RelativeBlockBatch` if possible.
 It is possible to convert a relative batch to an `AbsoluteBlockBatch` using the following methods.
 This should be used (and cached) if the batch will be applied several times to the same location.

 ```java
 RelativeBlockBatch#toAbsoluteBatch();